namannimmo10/namannimmo.me/_posts/2018-02-04-20-17-20-a_promenade_of_pytorch.md

 that it is quite *batteries-included*.
-As someone once remarked to me, TensorFlow's API never really went beyond the "assembly level", in the sense that it only ever provided the basic "assembly" instructions required to construct computational graphs programs (addition, multiplication, pointwise functions etc.), with a basically non-existent "standard library" for the most common kinds of program fragments people would eventually go on to repeat thousands of times.
+As someone once remarked to me, TensorFlow's API never really went beyond the "assembly level", in the sense that it only ever provided the basic "assembly" instructions required to construct computational graphs (addition, multiplication, pointwise functions etc.), with a basically non-existent "standard library" for the most common kinds of program fragments people would eventually go on to repeat thousands of times.
 Instead, it relied on the community to build higher level APIs on top of TensorFlow.

 And indeed, the community did build higher level APIs.
-Unfortunately, however, not just one such API, but about a dozen, concurrently.
-This means that on a bad day you could read five papers for your research, and the source code of each of these papers would use a different "frontend" to TensorFlow.
-These APIs typically have quite little in common, such that you would essentially have to learn 5 different frameworks, not just "TensorFlow".
+Unfortunately, however, not just one such API, but about a dozen -- concurrently.
+This means that on a bad day you could read five papers for your research and find the source code of each of these papers to use a different "frontend" to TensorFlow.
+These APIs typically have quite little in common, such that you would essentially have to learn 5 different frameworks, not just *TensorFlow*.
 A few of the most popular such APIs are:

 - [Keras](https://keras.io)